 Potential For Huge Gains From The Switching Economy

 Make no mistake.
 Consumer switching threatens every company.
-But it also has the potential for HUGE gains—If companies can build rich customer experiences.
+But it also has the potential for HUGE gains—If companies can go that extra mile to keep customer happy.

 That’s the challenge.
 But many companies are doing it.
 Below are five of the top ways your competitors are siphoning off your customers: